 - Additional information about accessibility programs in Texas is available from the Governor’s Committee on People with Disabilities.

-The content of all material on this web site is copyrighted by the Texas Holocaust and Genocide Commission (THGC) unless otherwise indicated.
-Permission to copy, distribute or use in whole or part for any non-commercial purpose without fee is hereby granted provided that the information (files, documents or photographs) is credited to the THGC.
+The content of all material on this web site is copyrighted by the Texas Holocaust, Genocide, and Antisemitism Advisory Committee (THGAAC) unless otherwise indicated.
+Permission to copy, distribute or use in whole or part for any non-commercial purpose without fee is hereby granted provided that the information (files, documents or photographs) is credited to the THGAAC.